Consciousness: Biological function and evolution

-Opinions are divided as to where in biological evolution consciousness emerged and about whether or not consciousness has any survival value.
-Some argue that consciousness is a byproduct of evolution.
+The emergence of consciousness during biological evolution remains a topic of ongoing scientific inquiry.
+The survival value of consciousness is still a matter of exploration and understanding.
+While consciousness appears to play a crucial role in human cognition, decision-making, and self-awareness, its adaptive significance across different species remains a subject of debate.

+Some people question whether consciousness has any survival value.
+Some argue that consciousness is a by-product of evolution.
+Thomas Henry Huxley for example defends in an essay titled "On the Hypothesis that Animals are Automata, and its History" an epiphenomenalist theory of consciousness, according to which consciousness is a causally inert effect of neural activity—"as the steam-whistle which accompanies the work of a locomotive engine is without influence upon its machinery".
+To this William James objects in his essay Are We Automata? by stating an evolutionary argument for mind-brain interaction implying that if the preservation and development of consciousness in the biological evolution is a result of natural selection, it is plausible that consciousness has not only been influenced by neural processes, but has had a survival value itself; and it could only have had this if it had been efficacious.
+Karl Popper develops a similar evolutionary argument in the book The Self and Its Brain.

+Opinions are divided on when and how consciousness first arose.
 It has been argued that consciousness emerged (i) exclusively with the first humans, (ii) exclusively with the first mammals, (iii) independently in mammals and birds, or (iv) with the first reptiles.
 Other authors date the origins of consciousness to the first animals with nervous systems or early vertebrates in the Cambrian over 500 million years ago.
 Donald Griffin suggests in his book Animal Minds a gradual evolution of consciousness.
-Each of these scenarios raises the question of the possible survival value of consciousness.

-Thomas Henry Huxley defends in an essay titled On the Hypothesis that Animals are Automata, and its History an epiphenomenalist theory of consciousness according to which consciousness is a causally inert effect of neural activity—"as the steam-whistle which accompanies the work of a locomotive engine is without influence upon its machinery".
-To this William James objects in his essay Are We Automata? by stating an evolutionary argument for mind-brain interaction implying that if the preservation and development of consciousness in the biological evolution is a result of natural selection, it is plausible that consciousness has not only been influenced by neural processes, but has had a survival value itself; and it could only have had this if it had been efficacious.
-Karl Popper develops in the book The Self and Its Brain a similar evolutionary argument.
+Further exploration of the origins of consciousness, particularly in molluscs, has been done by Peter Godfrey Smith in his book Metazoa.